harinandan1995/csm/resources/docs/INSTALL.md

 ```
 conda env create -f resources/env.yml
 ```
+> The above command creates a conda environment with the name **acsm**

-To update an existing environment use
+To update an existing environment with name 'acsm' use
 ```
 conda env update -f resources/env.yml
 ```

-The above command create an environment with the name **acsm**

 To activate the environment run the following command